clockworksspheres/wNp/README.md

 ## How to build & package

-using venv to create a python environment for development of the project.
+Using venv to create a python environment for development of the project.

 Will be using PyInstaller to create an app or integrated binary, depending on the operating system.

 Still in the process of building the build pipeline.
 BuildScripts borrowed from another project.
 Only the build.macos.sh functions to build the dev environment.
+Other build scripts not yet modified.

 ## How to release